 Transparent Reporting on Government's Progress

-Target: Exceed the provincial target of 99.5% renewable electricity generation
+Target: Exceed the provincial target of 99.5% on-grid renewable electricity generation

 Manitoba enjoys one of Canada’s most clean electricity grids – over 99 per cent of electricity generation comes from renewable sources, including: